Advancing Sustainable Mobility in Greece: Promoting electric vehicle uptake and SUMPs

 The project treats both aspects in distinct work streams.
 The work stream on zero-emission vehicles reviews best practices in the EU, using ITF quantitative modelling to develop policy recommendations for accelerating EV adoption in Greece, including the expansion of charging infrastructure.
 The second work stream on SUMPs uses a benchmarking exercise and stakeholder consultations to create a decision-making tool that will help local authorities to select the SUMP measures best suited for them.
 The tool will list policy options for different types of urban areas, their expected impacts and estimated cost.
 A monitoring system to evaluate the effect of SUMPs will also be defined.

-The European Union funds the work via the Technical Support Instrument.
-This project is implemented by the International Transport Forum in co-operation with the European Commission’s Directorate-General for Structural Reform Support as well as the Hellenic Ministry of Environment and Energy and the Hellenic Ministry of Infrastructure and Transport.
+The European Union funds the work via the Technical Support Instrument in co-operation with the European Commission’s Directorate-General for Structural Reform Support.
+It is implemented by the International Transport Forum in collaboration with the Hellenic Ministry of Environment and Energy and the Hellenic Ministry of Infrastructure and Transport.
 The official project title is “Recharge and Refuel: Clean, Smart and Fair Urban Mobility”.